JonathanM2ndoza/Hexagonal-Architecture-DDD/README.md

 ![Screenshot](prtsc/Hexagonal-Architecture-Microservices.jpg)

-In our example we will use the basic architecture above, all microservices are implemented with Spring Boot and MongoDB Atlas, however microservices and DB can be implemented with different technologies.
+In our example we will use the basic architecture above, all microservices are implemented with Spring Boot, MongoDB Atlas y PostgreSQL, however microservices and DB can be implemented with different technologies.